msagle/msagle/README.md

 - 👩🏼‍🎓 I just graduated from Northeastern University with a B.S. in CE/CS
 - 🚧 I’m working on getting my [personal website](https://msagle.github.io/personalWebsite/) up and running
-- 🌱 I’m also (slowly) working on a project called [cooking accomplice](https://github.com/msagle/cookingaccomplice)
 - ⛸️ I'm a retired competitive figure skater
 - 💻 I’m open to software commission!
 ***